-"For each student receiving education services at a residential psychiatric treatment center, the school district shall pay the center an amount equal to the amount generated by the student receiving education services at the center less administrative costs retained by the local school district, determined by applying the indirect cost rate approved by the Department of Education and Early Development.
-The amount generated by the student receiving education services at the center is to be determined in the same manner as it would be for the student if enrolled in and attending a public school in that school district and includes federal impact aid, the required local contribution, special needs funding, intensive services funding, secondary school vocational and technical instructional funding, and other appropriations."
+For each student receiving educational services at a residential psychiatric treatment center, the school district where the student is enrolled shall pay the center an amount equal to the amount generated by the student less administrative costs retained by the school district where the student is enrolled, determined by applying the indirect cost rate approved by the department.
+The amount generated by the student is to be determined in the same manner as it would be for a student attending a public school in the school district where the student is enrolled, except that the adjusted ADM shall be calculated using the district cost factor under AS 14.17.460 that is applicable to either the district where the student is enrolled or the district where the center is located, whichever is less.
+The amount generated by the student includes federal impact aid, the required local contribution under AS 14.17.410(b)(2), the local contribution under AS 14.17.420(a)(1), special needs funding under AS 14.17.420(a)(1), intensive services funding under AS 14.17.420(a)(2), secondary school vocational and technical instruction funding under AS 14.17.420(a)(3), and other appropriations for the purpose."
 As all of the above funding mechanisms are allocated to the General Fund of a school district, it is uncertain how the money appropriated to an individual student would be determined.
 Additionally, per student funding-Base Student Allocation (BSA)-is calculated statewide during a twenty day count each fall.
 Determining if a student leaves or is back in a school district and determining the accurate financial reporting of days would require DEED tracking and monitoring.

 The KPBSD has strong reservations about this bill.
-While the title of HB 102 bill appears to be positive, the means of obtaining this funding is not feasible, nor beneficial to Alaska school districts.
+While the title of SB 103 and HB 102 appears to be a positive, the means of obtaining this funding is not feasible, nor beneficial to Alaska school districts.
 Alaska school districts should not be required to pay for student services in which they did not determine a need, or make an educated recommendation.
 Given the current deficit most districts face and the financial climate in Alaska, it would be severely detrimental to reduce the funding schools receive in order to provide funding for a service that is not truly needed.

-Please contact me if you require clarification or additional information about why KPBSD does not support the passage of HB 102.
+Please contact me if you require clarification or additional information about why KPBSD does not support the passage of SB 103 or HB 102.